-If anyone can pull off a stylish and comfortable living room TV idea it would be interior designer Shea McGee of Studio McGee, who has mastered the elusive art of creating polished yet approachable interiors.
-The focal point of the room is a substantial custom concrete fireplace surround with a recessed television.
-The built-in adds weight to the light wood floors and open layout while providing an attractive home for the large screen.
+If anyone can pull off a stylish and comfortable living room with a TV, it's interior designer Shea McGee of Studio McGee.
+She has seemingly mastered the elusive art of creating polished yet approachable interiors.
+For example, this setup features a substantial custom concrete fireplace surround with a recessed television and cushy furniture that is oriented to maximize TV visibility.

-2. Orient some of your furniture away from the TV.
+2. Arrange some of your furniture away from the TV.

 You read that correctly.
-There's no denying that this is a TV room, but by orienting a set of chairs away from the television and toward a sofa out of view, interior designer Heidi Caillier signals that this room is also about socializing.
-The moody-blue paint color on the woodwork creates a cozy vibe, perfect for rainy days in the Pacific Northwest where this home is located.
+There's no denying that this is a TV room, but by arranging a set of lounge chairs away from the television and toward a sofa that is out of view, interior designer Heidi Caillier signals that this room is also about socializing.
+The moody blue paint color on the woodwork creates a cozy vibe that's perfect for rainy days in the Pacific Northwest, where this home is located.

 We see you, not-so-little TV hiding behind potted plants.
-If you want the option of a television without it taking center stage, consider camouflaging it with an assortment of potted plants to help it blend into the background.
-This is a living room TV idea if you aren't in the throws of binge-watching Game of Thrones.
+If you want the option of a television without it taking center stage, consider hiding it in plain sight with an assortment of houseplants to help it blend into the background.
 In this kitchen-adjacent living room, Jessica Helgerson mounted the TV off to the side, leaving the striking fireplace as the room's centerpiece.

-At first glance, this living room TV idea might seem more befitting for canapés than catching up on Sneaky Pete, but life is short... why not elevate your room to a more formal space, like Chango & Co. did here?
-This elegant living room features a traditional tufted sofa and lounge chairs, robin's-egg blue walls, and antique brass picture lights for a refined look.
+At first glance, this living room might seem more befitting for canapés than catching up on Sneaky Pete, but life is short.
+Why not elevate your television room to a more formal space, like Chango & Co. did here?
+This elegant living room features a traditional tufted sofa and lounge chairs in a floor plan that prioritizes conversation over binge-watching.

-Ceramic tile around a television makes it feel considered and purposeful.
-This bohemian living room by Amber Lewis features a roomy sectional sofa to maximize seating, a mix of layered vintage rugs, leather poofs, and a measured dose of pattern and color to achieve the laid-back, yet pulled together look she is known for.
-A pair of floor-to-ceiling windows flanking the TV flood the room with natural light.
+Ceramic tile surrounding a television makes the design choice feel considered and purposeful.
+This bohemian living room by Amber Lewis features a roomy sectional sofa to maximize seating (and offer a formidable vantage point to the TV), a mix of layered vintage rugs, leather poufs, and a measured dose of pattern and color to achieve the laid-back yet pulled-together look for which she is known.

 6. Make it disappear.

 Coordinating the color of your media cabinet with the TV can make it virtually disappear.
-In this living room by Raili Clasen, an oversize television blends into an expansive built-in stained in a dark shade of brown.
-Functional and lounge-worthy furniture centered around invite guests to relax, while graphic wall art and playful accessories say this is where good times are had.
+In this open-concept living room design by Raili Clasen, an oversize television blends into an expansive built-in cabinet that's stained in a dark shade of brown.
+Functional and lounge-worthy furniture invites guests to relax, while graphic wall art and playful accessories say, "this is where good times happen."